 We suspected who it might be, but to be sure who it was we asked Niall Corbet:

 His short response revealed the name of this reviewer:

 Colin MacFadyen was the third reviewer.
-This is an interesting turn of events, because it meant that the investigation was not only judged by two of his friends/colleagues/associates, but the culprit himself also acted as a judge.
-In effect, he was able to write the verdict of his own trial.
+This is an interesting turn of events, because it meant that the investigation was not only carried out by two of his friends/colleagues/associates, but the culprit himself took part.
+In effect, he was able to write the verdict of his own trial!